News Anchor - Chief Investigative Reporter, Broadcast Media

 Brendan Keefe's Experience:

 I-Team Anchor & Chief Investigator at WCPO-TVOctober 2007 - Present

 Shoot, write, edit, produce and present investigative reports as a "multi-media journalist" and anchor.
 Voted Best Large Market TV Reporter and Best Photographer by the Ohio Associated Press.
-Won an average of seven Ohio Valley Emmy Awards every year over the last five years. nearly all for solo work as an MMJ.
+Wins an average of eight Ohio Valley Emmy Awards every year, nearly all for solo work as an MMJ.
 One National and two Regional Edward R. Murrow Awards in 2014.
 Chopper reporter/camera operator.
 Weeknight evening anchor 2007 - 2012.

 Scripps Senior Multi Media Journalist (Corporate) at The E.W.
 Scripps CompanyOctober 2012 - Present

 Develop, design, and deploy cutting-edge storytelling techniques for all Scripps multi-media journalists (MMJs) in 14 television newsrooms nationwide.
 Selected to lead innovative program training and re-tooling the company's reporters, photographers, and storytellers.
 Major focus on technology.

 11:00 P.M. weeknight reporter in New York City.
 Weekend morning anchor for two six-month stretches.
 War correspondent with three combat reporting tours in Iraq and Kuwait.
 Covered the terrorist bombings of commuter trains in Madrid.
 Won NY Emmy awards for continuing coverage of Hurricane Katrina in New Orleans, and for breaking news coverage of the NYC Blackout.
 Won the coveted Silurian Award for outstanding coverage in Iraq from one of the oldest press clubs in the nation.

 Reporter at KPRC-TVOctober 1997 - November 2002